flameshot-org/flameshot-org.github.io/content/docs/guide/wayland-help.md

 **Symptom:** When using a shortcut (Print screen) to run Flameshot I get "Unable to capture screen".
 When I run the command from the shortcut in a terminal, it works.
 Both used to work fine before, but stopped working after my daily updates.
 The normal Gnome screenshot program still works. [[source](https://github.com/flameshot-org/flameshot/issues/3365)]

-We don't have a definit answer of what in Gnome have changed, but Gnome users have provided the following solution:
+We don't have a definite answer of what in Gnome have changed, but Gnome users have provided the following solution:

 Run the `flameshot gui` via a shell script